manuquirozy/living-lab-app-repo/README.md

 15. Working add to uni in: https://github.com/a-t-0/living-lab-app-repo/commit/a176a348d828167991010d41ba042b5f4fd985f8

 17. `AppV17` has a function call from another method.
 Note these methods are not (yet classes), because I was not (yet) able to call a method/function from another class from another file.
 The example call is performed from file `test.js` at the top of `AppV17.js`.
 Now the `FormatChecks`,`ModifyDropdowns` and `getUniversities` to `getCourses` methods can be modified and put into another file.
+18. `AppV18` contains the functionalities of FormatChecks, PutDataInDb sperated into files and cleaned commented code.
+19. `AppV19` contains the first attemt to populate the dropdownboxes with university data.